timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-09-24
+# Objectives for Today 2021-09-25

-- Community Reward Day: Tim Spends a Day in Vim
-- Get some admin and analytical tools working on webhost.
+- Trying to get "played demo" flag to Moosend.
+- Working on Rally of Rockets state change / sync.
+- Trying to send car updates for Rally of Rockets.

 **Purpose**

-Learn some Vim, make some progress on admin stuff.
+To get closer to the first playtest since rewrite started.